Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+38. **Preparing Top Cover and LIDAR**

-38. Just like on the FRONT sheet metal, insert the cover caps into the TOP COVER.
-Next, place the LIDAR onto the top surface of the TOP COVER and secure it with M2x14 bolts using Allen key.
-Tighten gently using two-finger pressure.
+   Just like for the FRONT COVER, insert COVER CAPS into the TOP COVER.
+Secure LIDAR to the TOP COVER with 2x BOLT M2x14 (8.8 Zn) ISO 7380, tigthening gently with two-figer pressure.

 .. image:: /_static/magni-mini/assembly/38_top_hatch_with_lidar.png
     :alt: Aligning the nut to the charger and hand-tighten it
     :width: 400px
     :align: center

 |

+39. **Install First Battery**

-39. Take the BATTERY and position it in the BASE according to the picture.
+   Position the first BATTERY in the BASE according to the pictures below.
    Pay close attention to its orientation.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">
       <img src="/rtd-try2/_static/magni-mini/assembly/39_1_batteries_adding_first_one1.png" alt="Adding first battery to the robot upper pic 1." style="width: 50%; height: auto;">